xelatihy/yocto-gl/docs/yocto_gl.md

 - Members:
     - name:      Name.
     - parent:      Parent node.
-    - frame:      Transform frame.
+    - local:      Local frame.
     - translation:      Translation.
     - rotation:      Rotation.
     - scaling:      Scaling.
     - weights:      Weights for morphing.
     - cam:      Camera the node points to.
-    - ist:      Instance the node points to.
+    - shp:      Shape the node points to.
     - env:      Environment the node points to.
+    - frame_:      Transform frame.
+This is a computed value only stored for convenience.
     - children_:      Child nodes.
 This is a computed value only stored for convenience.